etiquette

 Host organizing family invitation RSVPs and guest details for a kids party

-Question: How should you handle children and plus-ones in an RSVP?
+Question: How do you handle children and plus-ones on a family invitation without confusing the RSVP?

 Quick answer: Decide the guest policy before you send the invitation, state it clearly, and make the RSVP flow match the rule.
 If children or extra guests are allowed, say so directly.
 If they are not, make the invitation specific so families do not have to guess.